o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

 TestEnumReflect(*behaviorContext);
 ```

-For additional context on how to use these macros, examine the test code in `Code\Framework\AzCore\Tests\EnumTests.cpp` or a Gem where they are used, such as `Gems\Atom\RHI\Code\Source\RHI.Reflect\RenderStates.cpp` and `Gems\Atom\RHI\Code\Include\Atom\RHI.Reflect\RenderStates.h`.
+For additional context on how to use these macros, examine the test code in `Code\Framework\AzCore\Tests\EnumTests.cpp` or in a Gem where they are used, such as `Gems\Atom\RHI\Code\Source\RHI.Reflect\RenderStates.cpp` or `Gems\Atom\RHI\Code\Include\Atom\RHI.Reflect\RenderStates.h`.

 ## EBus

-Enable scripts to send and receive events by binding EBus events and event handlers to the behavior context:
+To enable scripts to send and receive events, bind EBus events and event handlers to the behavior context.

 ### Events

-EBus provides a mechanism to broadcast an event to all handlers or send an event directly to handlers connected at a specific ID.
-When you bind an event, O3DE automatically reflects `Broadcast`, `Event`, `QueueBroadcast`, and `QueueEvent`, as needed for your EBus configuration.
+The EBus provides a mechanism to broadcast an event to all handlers or to send an event directly to handlers connected at a specific ID.
+When you bind an event, O3DE automatically reflects `Broadcast`, `Event`, `QueueBroadcast`, and `QueueEvent` as needed for your EBus configuration.

 ```cpp
 behaviorContext.EBus<TestBus>("TestBus")->